 Critical Cosmopolitanism for Precarious Times

-The concept of cosmopolitanism, often criticized for its universalizing tendencies and colonial genealogy, has proved remarkably resilient, and has proliferated into a bewildering number of cosmopolitanisms (Pollock et al., 2002; Robbins, 1993) that challenge the assumptions of the “old” cosmopolitanism.
+Cosmopolitanism is [provide substantive definition here].
+The concept of cosmopolitanism, often criticized for its universalizing tendencies and colonial genealogy, has proved remarkably resilient.
+It has proliferated into a bewildering number of cosmopolitanisms (Pollock et al., 2002; Robbins, 1993) that challenge the assumptions of the “old” cosmopolitanism.
 Appiah (2006) acknowledges discomfort with the elitist history of the idea, but also argues that it has merit, in that it captures a fundamental human need to “develop habits of coexistence” (p. xix).
-This viewpoint runs counter to the assumption that cosmopolitanism is something possessed only by urban elites.
+This viewpoint runs counter to the assumption that urban elites are the only people who possess cosmopolitanism.
 Rather, according to the new sense of cosmopolitanism, the uncomfortable “balancing act” (Rabinow, 1986) between local and universal identities is perhaps even more typical of people who were historically excluded from the cosmopolitan imaginary.

 Other scholars have contributed to the rethinking of cosmopolitanism as an element of “everyday transnationalism,” envisioned as the kind of cultural competence that comes from people’s “built-up skill in maneuvering” among culturally different people, places, and ideas (Hannerz, 1990, quoted in Vertovec, 2009, p.
 70).
 A critical cosmopolitanism, suggests Rabinow (1986), involves the recognition that actions, utterances, and events with seemingly local scope are, in fact, enmeshed in much wider systems of power relations (see also Mignolo, 2000).
 Some have proposed deliberately provocative conceptualizations of cosmopolitanism – i.e., the forced or “abject” cosmopolitanism that might result from deportation or other experiences of placelessness (Nyers, 2003).
 While my participants’ circumstances were not as extreme, my use of “cosmopolitan” is also meant to be eye-catching, as border cities like Brownsville and Matamoros (and their inhabitants) are seldom described in traditionally cosmopolitan terms.

 Educational researchers have also begun to engage the potential of cosmopolitanism, though primarily in the area of curriculum and pedagogy (see, e.g., Hull, Stornaiuolo & Sahni, 2010; Vasudevan, 2014; Wahlström, 2014).
-My own use of the term “cosmopolitan” in this article arose organically, as I sought a theoretical vocabulary to make sense of emergent themes in the data (see data analysis section for details), and draws somewhat more on the history of the term in anthropology and cultural studies (see above).
+Sánchez (2007) rejects the elite connotations of “cosmopolitan,” but, in a similar spirit, documents transnational (though not transfronterizo) students’ development of global citizenship through the acquisition of both local knowledge and cultural flexibility.
+My own use of the term “cosmopolitan” in this article arose organically, as I sought a theoretical vocabulary to make sense of emergent themes in the data (see data analysis section and Appendix A for details).
 Thinking of students’ experiences in terms of cosmopolitanism proved useful because, as Pollock et al. (2002, p.
 4) write, the concept allows us to “ground our sense of mutuality in conditions of mutability” (my italics).
-Cosmopolitanism, that is, can help us to understand people’s interdependence in an ever-changing world where signs, objects, capital, ideas, and people themselves are in motion.
+Cosmopolitanism can help us to understand people’s interdependence in an ever-changing world where signs, objects, capital, ideas, and people themselves are in motion.

-It is essential to note that students’ transfronterizo mobility and corresponding development of cosmopolitan identities took place in a precarious environment.
-The borderlands have long been precarious for many people, for many different reasons; here, “precarious” refers to “the visceral awareness of a ‘given’ world suddenly gone” (Clifford, 2012, p.
-425; see also Muehlebach, 2013) that most of the study participants shared.
-As Mary’s story (in the Introduction) suggests, the valued perspectives I describe as cosmopolitan were hard-won and inextricable, for many students, from feelings of vulnerability and estrangement.
+It is essential to note that students’ transfronterizo mobility and corresponding development of cosmopolitan identities took place in a precarious environment; here, “precarious” refers to “the visceral awareness of a ‘given’ world suddenly gone” (Clifford, 2012, p.
+425) that most of the study participants shared.
+The valued perspectives I describe as cosmopolitan were hard-won and inextricable, for many students, from feelings of vulnerability and estrangement.

 Methodology